elunna/nerfhack-changelog/README.md

 **illusion**
 * High level spellcasters are able to create mirror images of themselves - which one is the real caster?

+**vulnerability**
+* Mid-level spellcasters are able to cast this on the player (only the player not other monsters).
+The player will then suffer a few hundred turns of vulnerability to a specific elemental like fire or cold.

 ### Clerical Spells